cowrie/cowrie/INSTALL.md

 $ ./start.sh
 ```

-When using Python Virtual Environments you can add the name of the venv as the first argument
+When using Python Virtual Environments you should add the name of the venv as the first argument

 ```
 $ ./start.sh cowrie-env